Theory of a Deadman

-Theory of a Deadman (abbreviated as Theory or TOAD) is a Canadian rock band from North Delta, British Columbia.
+Theory of a Deadman (abbreviated as Theory or T.O.A.D) is a Canadian rock band from North Delta, British Columbia.
 Formed in 1999, the band is currently signed to Roadrunner Records as well as 604 Records.
-The band includes traits of music styles, such as country and acoustic, in addition to their post-grunge and alternative rock foundation.
+The band's music has hints of various music styles, such as country and acoustic, in addition to their post-grunge and alternative rock foundation.
 Nine of their singles have entered the top ten of the US Billboard Mainstream Rock chart, including four songs that peaked at number one: "Bad Girlfriend", "Lowlife", "Rx (Medicate)" and "History of Violence".